novuhq/blog/2024/Nov/MCID-187/A_Proper_Guide_to_Web_and_Mobile_Push_Notification.md

 ### Personalization and targeting

 Personalized and targeted notifications are more likely to engage users and drive action.
-Implement A/B testing to determine which types of notifications resonate best with different segments of your target audience and continuously refine this targeting strategy based on the results to improve engagement rates.
+You can implement A/B testing to determine which types of notifications resonate best with different segments of your target audience and continuously refine this targeting strategy based on the results to improve engagement rates.

 ### Security considerations